Ilagan: Artificial attractions

-Ilagan Japanese Tunnel is a former war tunnel located in barangay Santo Tomas.
-It served as the headquarters of a military base built by the Japanese during World War II and is about 40 meters by 3.66 meters wide but has yet to be fully scaled and explored.
+Ilagan Japanese Tunnel is a former war tunnel and it served as the headquarters of a military base built by the Japanese during World War II and is about 40 meters by 3.66 meters wide but has yet to be fully scaled and explored.

-The Old Capitol Building, now the Isabela Museum and Library, is a museum and a library located in barangay Osmeña.
-It displays artifacts that preserve and give insight into Isabela's natural and cultural history such as fossils, ethnographic items, heirloom pieces, photographs, paintings, sculptures, other visual arts, dioramas, and miniature models of provincial landmarks, among others.

-Queen Isabela Park, also known as Skypark, is a park in barangay Alibagu whose centerpiece is the Queen Isabela II Monument, a sculpture of Queen Isabela II of Spain surrounded by sculptures of deceased Isabelan leaders and heroes.
+Queen Isabela Park, also known as Skypark, is a public park whose centerpiece is the Queen Isabela II Monument, a sculpture of Queen Isabela II of Spain surrounded by sculptures of deceased Isabelan leaders and heroes.

-Century Park is a triangular shaped park situated in an intersection between barangays Osmeña and Calamagui 2nd.
-Beside the park is a popular attraction called Banchetto Ilagan, which is usually frequented by locals and visitors especially when the city government transforms the area into a Christmas themed village during the holiday season.
+Century Park is a triangular shaped park which is the location of a popular attraction called Banchetto Ilagan, which is usually frequented by locals and visitors especially when the city government transforms the area into a Christmas-themed village during the holiday season.

-The Mammangi Park (formerly called DBP Triangle) is located in barangay Osmeña along Maharlika Highway, established in 2018 by the city government to acknowledge the efforts of Ilagueño farmers for their contributory role as the backbone of the city’s local economy and agriculture sector being the largest corn producer in the Philippines.
+The Mammangi Park (formerly called DBP Triangle) is established in 2018 by the city government to acknowledge the efforts of Ilagueño farmers for their contributory role as the backbone of the city's local economy and agriculture sector being the largest corn producer in the Philippines.

-Bonifacio Park is also a triangular shaped park located in barangay Baligatan featuring a dancing fountain and the Giant Butaka, the largest wooden lounge chair in the world.
+Bonifacio Park is also a triangular shaped park which features a dancing fountain and the giant Butaka, once vied the largest wooden lounge chair in the world.

-Ilagan's Rizal Park is a scaled-down version of the Rizal Park in Luneta, Manila, located in barangay Centro Poblacion.
+Ilagan's Rizal Park is a scaled-down version of the Rizal Park.
 Aside from a replica of the Rizal Monument, it also features a dancing fountain and three old church bells from Saint Ferdinand Parish Church, among others.